Connecticut's motorcycle laws could be saving more lives

 With all of this in mind, motorcyclists do not have any less right to be on the road or feel safe while riding.
 The sad reality is that bikers can do everything in their power to follow the law and be smart riders, but other motorists might not demonstrate the same level of caution.
 In a collision between a motorcycle and any larger vehicle, it's almost always the biker who pays the highest cost.

-In the wake of a motorcycle accident, victims and their loved ones can explore their legal options to help level that playing field.
+In the wake of a motorcycle accident, victims and their loved ones can explore their legal options to help level that playing field by hiring a reputable New Haven injury attorney.
 At the very least, it may be helpful to take some steps in order for affected parties to move forward.